Updated: Dec 17, 2021

 Festive marketing maximises the emotions elicited to motivate consumers to be involved in a purchase.
-This means that consumers are able to relate to similar emotions felt from personal experiences through purchasing or gifting festive products or services.
-Lunar New Year is a celebration of prosperity ushering the new year.
-Auspicious symbols in the form of red colours and characters such ‘吉’ (pronounced as ‘jí’) are plastered all over households as a sign of good fortune and luck.
-Different zodiacs in the Lunar calendar also have different projections that reflect how the year would be like for them in terms of wealth, health and relationships.
+This means consumers are able to relate to similar emotions felt from their personal experiences through purchasing or gifting festive products.
+Lunar New Year is a celebration of prosperity and ushering in the new year.
+Auspicious symbols in red and characters such as ‘吉’ (pronounced as ‘jí’) are plastered all over households as a sign of good fortune and luck.
+Different zodiacs in the Lunar calendar also have different projections projecting how the year would be like for them in terms of wealth, health, and relationships.

 This is central to jewellery retailer Pandora’s Lunar New Year marketing promotion.
-Pandora has integrated cultural symbols directly into their product through the creation of zodiac animal and Chinese character charms.
+Pandora had integrated cultural symbols directly onto their products through the creation of zodiac animals and Chinese character charms.
 This establishes a direct link between their products and the festive ambience tied to Lunar New Year: Prosperity.
 In doing so, Pandora’s products take it further than a typical decorative accessory.
-They are also associated with symbols for luck, happiness or even wealth.
+They're also associated with symbols for luck, happiness, or even wealth.

 2. Selling exclusivity and urgency

 Pandora’s Lunar New Year collection also touches on the concept of exclusivity.
-A limited edition collection can increase the emotional and psychological value behind it, creating more meaning tied to the product.
-Especially for the loyal customers, these one-of-a-kind limited edition products fly off the shelves almost immediately as it brings something new to the table.
+A limited-edition collection increases the emotional and psychological value behind it, which creates more meaning tied to the product.
+For loyal customers in particular, these one-of-a-kind limited edition products fly off the shelves almost immediately as it brings something new to the table.
 Collectors invest a great deal of money and effort in their search for collectible items.
 In return, they derive genuine joy from collecting them.

 Festive deals also carry the concept of ‘spend to save more’.
-We “save” cost by spending during the festive season that usually brings in many discounts.
-This could also be in the form of “buy one, get one free” (BOGO) deals that exploit the consumers’ “kiasu mentality” and encourage them to spend as products are usually sold at a higher price compared to non-festive occasions.
+We “save” costs by spending during the festive season, as it entails many discounts.
+This could also be in the form of “buy one, get one free” (BOGO) deals that exploit the consumers’ “kiasu mentality”, encouraging them to spend as products are usually sold at a higher price compared to non-festive occasions.

 3. Appealing to future generations by giving a modern twist to old traditions

-Even though companies are self-motivated to leverage on festive marketing, they have a symbiotic relationship with cultural practices and traditions.
-Companies are able to increase the appeal of their products or services by pegging the values these cultural practices propagate, while simultaneously they give the long-standing rituals a breath of fresh air.
+Even though companies are self-motivated to leverage festive marketing, they have a symbiotic relationship with cultural practices and traditions.
+Companies are able to increase the appeal of their products or services by pegging them to the values these cultural practices propagate, while simultaneously giving the long-standing rituals a breath of fresh air.

 In the context of Lunar New Year, we see more companies attempting to add their own modern spin to market their products while alluding to conventional cultural beliefs and practices.